-When completed in early 2019, the Budapest Opera will at last be able, as one of the world’s greatest opera complexes, to match the leading European institutions in terms of infrastructure as well.
+When completed in 2020, the Budapest Opera will at last be able, as one of the world’s greatest opera complexes, to match the leading European institutions in terms of infrastructure as well.

 Until the reopening of the Opera House, the second venue of the Hungarian State Opera, the Erkel Theatre welcomes audiences and fans of opera, ballet and classical music.